 - A one-day giving blitz such as #GivingTuesday

 Delegate Tasks: Once you set your goal and plan, it’s time to delegate.
 Before the start of November, give everyone involved with the fundraising process their “to-do” list.
+Make sure that you have strong communication plans set up for the last two months of the year, even if you are working from home.

 Spreadsheets and shared files (such as on Google Docs or Dropbox) are phenomenal ways to keep everyone on the same page.